neo4j-contrib/neovis.js/README.md

 ## Build

+This project uses git submodules to include the dependencies for neo4j-driver and vis.js.
 This project uses webpack to build a bundle that includes all project dependencies. `webpack.config.js` contains the configuration for webpack.
+After cloning the repo:

 ```
+git submodule init
+git submodule update
 npm install
 ./node_modules/.bin/webpack
 ```